 I’ve moved eight times since I had my daughter.
 It is not fair to expect people and their children to hop from home to home.
 The longest I’ve been in a home is two and a half years.

-Millions of people just like Lucie are being failed by the housing market and live with the fear and stress of not being able to afford to pay the rent.
-Even worse, they’re often at the mercy of private landlords who can evict them with virtually no notice.
+Right now, too many people are being held back by the lack of a decent, stable, and affordable home – people like Lucie, whose family are living with the constant fear and stress of not being able to afford to pay their rent.
+Even worse, they – and so many families like them – are at the mercy of private landlords who can evict them with virtually no notice.

 Investing in social housebuilding is the only way to tackle the root cause of the housing emergency.
 It would give Lucie and all those like her the stability they need to grow and thrive.